Jelani Watkins

 Jelani Watkins is an American sprinter.
-He finished third in the 100 metres at the 2025 NCAA Outdoor Championships competing for Louisiana State University as a freshman.
+He finished third in the 100 metres at the 2025 NCAA Outdoor Championships and second over 60 metres at the 2026 NCAA Indoor Championships, competing for Louisiana State University as a freshman.

 Biography

-He was born in Louisiana but left the River Parishes area of South Louisiana to be closer to his mother’s family in the Houston area when he was in elementary school.
+Watkins was born in Louisiana but left the River Parishes area of South Louisiana to be closer to his mother’s family in the Houston area when he was in elementary school.
 In Texas, he attended Atascocita High School in Humble.

-He was timed for the 60 metres in 6.75 seconds at the LSU High School Classic in January 2024.
+Watkins was timed for the 60 metres in 6.75 seconds at the LSU High School Classic in January 2024.
 He ran 10.22 seconds for the 100 metres in March 2024 at the Texas A&M Bluebonnet High School Invitational.
 That month, he anchored the school team to a national high school record time of 38.92 seconds in the 4 x 100 metres relay at the Rice Victor Lopez Classic, where he also ran a wind-legal tine of 10.22 seconds for the 100 metres and 20.75 seconds for the 200 metres.
 That May, he helped the school win the Class 6A state track championship in Austin with Watkins accounting for 40 of the team's 70 championship points, winning over 100m, 200m and with the sprint relay team.
 He was named the All-Greater Houston Boys Track and Field Athlete of the Year in both 2023 and 2024.

-He joined Louisiana State University as a dual-athlete for track and field and American football.
-He suffered a foot injury in practise in August 2024 and redshirted his first football season but participated in sprint events on the track in 2025.
+Watkins joined Louisiana State University as a dual-athlete for track and field and American football.
+He suffered a foot injury in practice in August 2024 and redshirted his first football season but participated in sprint events on the track in 2025.
 Running indoors for the LSU track team in 2025, Watkins ran the 60 metres in 6.61 seconds at the New Mexico Collegiate Classic in Albuquerque, New Mexico, the seventh-fastest in school history.